-- 3.38 The Alfred Street / Upper Arthur Street Cycle Lane scheme was supported by Council at the September 2015 meeting of City Growth & Regeneration Committee as part of the proposals to improve the city centre cycle network. - 3.39 The scheme has been operational since March 2016 and Dfl is carrying out a review to consider what improvements can be made to the operation of the scheme at this location.
+3.38 The Alfred Street / Upper Arthur Street Cycle Lane scheme was supported by Council at the September 2015 meeting of City Growth and Regeneration Committee as part of the proposals to improve the city centre cycle network.

+3.39 The scheme has been operational since March 2016 and Dfl is carrying out a review to consider what improvements can be made to the operation of the scheme at this location.
 It is suggested that Dfl consider changes to the design of the segregation along this route to prevent vehicles entering and parking in the lane and also to improve the amenity of the streets within the Linen Conservation Area.
-The proposed response is outlined in Appendix 1.
+The proposed response is attached.

-5.Transport Scheme Consultations
+5. Transport Scheme Consultations

 - 3.40 Dfl have requested feedback from the Council on a number of minor transport schemes throughout the city including:

-- 6 proposed waiting restrictions;
+- six proposed waiting restrictions;

 - a taxi bus rank at King Street;

 - proposed abandonment at Whitla Street; and

 - proposed abandonment of the Westlink backpath between Albert Street and Cullingtree Road.

+- 3.41 It is suggested that the Council support these proposals in order to improve accessibility, traffic progression and road safety in the city.
+Further details on the proposals are attached.

+- 3.42 Financial and Resource Implications